-Between 1941 and 1944, nearly one and a half million Jews from Ukraine were murdered during the invasion of the Soviet Union by Nazi Germany.
+Between 1941 and 1944, nearly one and a half million Ukrainian Jews were murdered during the Nazi Germany’s invasion of the Soviet Union.
 The vast majority died under the bullets of the

-Known by the British and Americans as early as 1941, these massacres are partially recorded by Soviet commissions in 1944-45.
-The main authors of the «Shoah par balles» are tried during the trial of the
+Known by the British and the Americans as early as 1941, these massacres were partially recorded by the Soviet commissions in 1944-45.
+The main perpetrators of the "Holocaust by bullets" were tried at the

-Despite the stories of the few survivors and judicial investigations, this story of the Shoah that took place in Eastern Europe remains little known.
+Despite the accounts of the few survivors and judicial investigations, this story of the Shoah that took place in Eastern Europe remains little known.
 Since 2004, Father

-The exhibition organized at the Holocaust Memorial from 20 June 2007 to 6 January 2008 presents these ongoing research, which, by reconstructing the murderers' processes, leads to a better understanding of how the genocide of the Jews in Eastern Europe was carried out.
-She proposes to describe the first results of the research team led by Father Patrick Desbois, a part of the ballistics evidence found at the sites and a selection of testimonies collected over the past six years by the Yahad-In Unum team.
-The exhibition also traces the archaeological expertise of a mass grave, conducted in the village of Busk at the request of the Shoah Memorial by the team of Father Patrick Desbois in August 2006 and whose results confirm the terrible reality of the genocide by bullets carried out between 1941 and 1944 in Ukraine and throughout the Soviet territory by the Nazi troops.
+The exhibition organized at the Shoah Memorial from 20 June 2007 to 6 January 2008 presents this ongoing research, which, by reconstructing the methods of the assassins, leads to a better understanding of how the genocide of the Jews was carried out in Eastern Europe.
+It proposes to describe the initial results of the research team led by Father Patrick Desbois, some of the ballistic evidence found at the sites and a selection of testimonies collected over the past six years by the Yahad-In Unum team.
+The exhibition also retraces the archaeological expertise of a mass grave, conducted in the village of Busk at the request of the Shoah Memorial by the team of Father Patrick Desbois in August 2006, and whose results confirm the terrible reality of the genocide by bullets carried out between 1941 and 1944 in Ukraine and throughout Soviet territory by the troops Nazies.

-The violence of the stories in this exhibition invites us to discourage children and adolescents from visiting them.
+The violence of the stories contained in this exhibition invites us to advise against visiting children and teenagers.

-This exhibition was realized by the Memorial de la Shoah and the association Yahad-In Unum, with the support of the Fondation pour la Mémoire de la Shoah, in partnership with France Culture et L'Histoire.
+This exhibition was created by the Shoah Memorial and the association Yahad-In Unum, with the support of the Foundation for the Memory of the Shoah, in partnership with France Culture and History.

-Scientific commissariat: Father Patrick Desbois, president of Yahad-In Unum, director of the National Service of the Bishops of France for relations with Judaism, consultant to the Holy See for relations with Judaism,
+Scientific Commission: Father Patrick Desbois, president of Yahad-In Unum, director of the National Service of the Bishops of France for relations with Judaism, consultant to the Holy See for relations with Judaism,

 Assisted by